Ramganga: Course

 Ramganga, which is already a large river now, enters the plains at Kalagarh in Bijnor district of Uttar Pradesh, where a dam has been constructed on the river for the purpose of irrigation and hydroelectric production.
 About 15 miles from here it is joined by the Khoh, after which it enters the Moradabad district, where on the alluvial lowlands it flows in a southeastern direction with a very rapid flow, and forms the boundary between Thakurdwara and Kanth tehsils.
 The Ramganga receives several tributaries in Moradabad, almost all on its left bank, most of which are Tarai streams flowing towards south or south-west.
 The first among them is the Phika, which rises in the Kumaon hills and joins the Ramganga near Surjannagar.
 The Khalia stream, which drains the north-western part of Thakurdwara joins the Ramganga at Daulatpur Tigri.
-After receiving the Dhela river at Bhojpur, the Ramganga flows through the city of Moradabad, which is situated on its right bank, and receives the Rajera river near Dalpatpur.
-The river then continues further towards Rampur district, where it receives the Koshi river near Chamraul in Shahabad tehsil.
+After receiving the Dhela River at Bhojpur, the Ramganga flows through the city of Moradabad, which is situated on its right bank, and receives the Rajera River near Dalpatpur.
+The river then continues further towards Rampur district, where it receives the Koshi River near Chamraul in Shahabad tehsil.
 It crosses Rampur with the same direction and strong currents as Moradabad and reaches Bareilly district.

 The Ramganga flows through the Bareilly district mainly in the southeastern direction.
 It receives the combined stream of Bhakra and Kichha (also called Baigul) from its left and the Gagan River from its right, after which it reaches near Bareilly city, which is located at a distance of about 10 km on its left side.
 Here it receives the Deoranian and Nakatiya rivers from its left – both rivers flow through Bareilly.
 An annual fair is held on the banks of the river on the occasion of Ganga Dussehra in Chaubari village near Bareilly in the month of September–October.
 Flowing further through Badaun and Shahjahanpur and Hardoi districts, it finally joins the Ganga river at village Katri Chandapur in the Hardoi district of U.P., after covering a total distance of about 373 miles.

 Ramganga East

-Another Ramganga called Ramganga East originates from the Namik Glacier in Pithoragarh district of Uttarakhand and flows towards South-East.
-The river is fed by numerous small and big rivers and finally joins river Sarju at Rameshwar near Ghat of Pithoragarh.
-The Sarju in turn converges with the Kali (Sharda).
+Another Ramganga, called Ramganga East, originates from the Namik Glacier in Pithoragarh district of Uttarakhand and flows towards south-east.
+The river is fed by numerous small and big rivers and finally joins river the Sarju at Rameshwar near Ghat of Pithoragarh.
+The Sarju, in turn, converges with the Kali (Sharda), which in turn converges with the Ghaghara River, which in turn is the largest tributary of the Ganges by volume.